NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 --heights-from-dem <string (default: "")>
-    Assuming the cameras have already been bundle-adjusted and aligned to a known DEM, in the triangulated points replace the heights with the ones from this DEM, and constrain those close to the DEM based on ``--heights-from-dem-uncertainty``.
-See :numref:`jitter_dem_constraint`.
+    Assuming the cameras have already been bundle-adjusted and aligned to a known DEM, constrain the triangulated points to be close to the DEM.
+See also ``--heights-from-dem-uncertainty`` :numref:`jitter_dem_constraint`.

 --heights-from-dem-uncertainty <double (default: 10.0)>
     The DEM uncertainty, in meters.
 A smaller value constrains more the